-- 'Inspiration' is relevant only for the medium of scripture.
-It is what we can all relate to as 'inspired truth' and does not apply to non-normative revelation. - Because man is involved in this process of receiving, sending, coding, and decoding this means the message can be corrupted.
-Be mindful of this tendency and avoid such corruption or confusion. - Scripture is inspired and perfect apart from the part that man has played in translation and rebroadcast.
-We are still learning how to more properly translate words and meaning of scripture.
-Each year scholars refine our understanding of scripture through more precise translations of words. - Scripture partakes of the qualities of the Divine Author employing the personality of the selected and inspired human author.
-The combination of divine and human is how God chose to work on earth... after all, we are created in God's image. - Scripture's message is reliable, but our interpretation can be flawed. - 2 Tim 3:16 pasa all graphe [scripture/writing] theopneustos [God-breathed]; = doctrine of Revelation, [i.e., none of human origin] - 2 Pet 1:20f hupo by pneumatos [spirit] hagiou [holy] pheromenoi [being carried] elalesan[(they spoke] apo [from] theou [God] anthropoi [men]; = doctrine of Inspiration- "product preserved from error otherwise unavoidable") - 'Inspiration' in this context is not applicable to human reference, only to God's.
+- 'Inspiration' is relevant only for the Revelation of Scripture.
+It is what we are all invited to relate to as the only authoritative 'inspired truth,' and this title does not apply to non-normative revelation. - Because each person is involved in this process of receiving, sending, coding, and decoding, this means the message can be corrupted.
+Be mindful of this tendency and avoid such corruption or confusion when you speak and teach. - Scripture is inspired and perfect apart from the part that man has played in translation and rebroadcast.
+Interestingly, we are still learning how to more properly translate words and decipher the meaning of Scripture.
+Each year scholars refine our understanding of Scripture through more precise translations of words.
+The ancient languages of the Sumerian, Egyptian, Akkadian, Ugaritic, Aramaean and Hebrew are still intensely studied as new sources are discovered and cross referenced.
+This cross referencing provides clearer insight into translating the ancient texts. - Scripture partakes of the qualities of the Divine Author employing the personality of the selected and inspired human author.
+The combination of divine and human is how God

+- chose to work on earth... after all, we are created in God's image. - Scripture's message is reliable, but our interpretation can be flawed. - 2 Tim 3:16 pasa all graphe [scripture/writing] theopneustos [God-breathed]; = doctrine of Revelation, [i.e., none of human origin] - 2 Pet 1:20f hupo by pneumatos [spirit] hagiou [holy] pheromenoi [being carried] elalesan[(they spoke] apo [from] theou [God] anthropoi [men]; = doctrine of Inspiration-"product preserved from error otherwise unavoidable") - 'Inspiration' in this context is not applicable to human reference, only to God's.